MagicPortrait: Temporally Consistent Face Reenactment with 3D Geometric Guidance: Introduction

-By integrating the FLAME model as a guidance mechanism for both facial expression and head pose, our approach is organized into three core components within the latent diffusion framework: 1) The FLAME-based motion sequences extracted from the driving video are projected into the image space, producing depth maps and normal maps that collectively encode key 3D information.
+By integrating the FLAME model as a guidance mechanism for both facial expression and head pose, our approach is organized into four core components within the latent diffusion framework: 1) The FLAME-based motion sequences extracted from the driving video are projected into the image space, producing depth maps, normal maps and rendering maps that collectively encode key 3D information.
 The depth map is essential for representing the spatial structure of the face, while the normal map captures its surface orientation.
-2) Our analysis demonstrates that incorporating rendering guidance enhances the precision of guidance information, particularly for intricate facial expressions.
-As a result, the rendering map is maintained as an auxiliary input to complement the aforementioned map which facilitates precise handling of interactions among different facial regions during the animation generation process.
-3) During the integration of depth, normal, and rendering maps through feature encoding, self-attention is applied to enable the network to focus on salient regions across different feature layers.
-This hierarchical semantic fusion significantly strengthens the model's ability to perceive and preserve face details with greater accuracy.
+The rendering maps enhance the precision of guidance information for intricate facial expressions.
+2) In the inference stage, Structured Face Alignment facilitates the integration of the source facial geometry with the expression and pose from the driving video, ensuring that the reenacted face remains consistent with the source’s structural features.
+3) A Geometric Guidance Encoder (GGE) is designed to process these maps, facilitating the integration of their information into the feature space of the denoising UNet.
+4) During the integration of guidance maps through feature encoding, self-attention is applied to enable the network to focus on salient regions of the source image across different feature layers.
+This hierarchical semantic fusion significantly strengthens the model's ability to perceive and preserve source image details with greater accuracy.
 Finally, conditioning the latent video diffusion model on these multi-level feature representations enables accurate generation of animated images with faithful pose and expression consistency.

-We validate the effectiveness of our approach through extensive experiments on the widely used CelebV-HQ video datasets, where it significantly enhances the quality of face reenactment.
-In addition, we benchmark our method against state-of-the-art techniques on a newly collected dataset comprising videos from diverse face image styles, highlighting its strong generalization ability.
+We validate the effectiveness of our approach through extensive experiments on the widely used CelebV-HQ video dataset, where it significantly enhances the quality of face reenactment.
+In addition, we benchmark our method against state-of-the-art techniques on out-of-domain data comprising videos and images from diverse face image styles, highlighting its strong generalization ability.